 People often ask me if publishing a book was my life’s dream, and I confess it’s not something I ever thought I’d do.
 Sure, I’d been writing all my life, but I truly believed I lacked the focus and . . . what was I saying?
 Oh, yes, the attention span to see an entire book to fruition.
 Especially now that book publishing requires authors to invest so much more time in marketing, networking and social media.
 One fateful day in September 2016 in San Francisco, I announced to my writing-conference mate that I was absolutely not interested in publishing a book.
 That was minutes before I met Brenda Knight, my publisher. #famouslastwords

 So it’s always a surprise to me to see my name printed on the spine at a bookstore, the library, or, frankly, even my own bookshelf.
 There was a morning just last week when I walked by a copy and collapsed to the floor out of sheer amazement.
 Luckily, I was at home.
 This time.

 But discovering my book at a locally-owned shop gives me a particular thrill.
 Perhaps because I once owned a small book and gift store, myself.
 Knowing how tough it was to keep our doors open, I admire the tenacity of the small shops able to compete with the corporate behemoths.
 Just stepping inside one feels like I’m rooting for a beloved underdog, and honoring my commitment to lessen my environmental impact by shopping locally.

 So, in honor of local book shops everywhere, I now announce . . . the MARCH ECO-MADNESS Contest.
-Email me a photo of Love Earth Now sitting on the shelf at your local bookstore, and you will be entered to win!
+Email me a photo of Love Earth Now sitting on the shelf at your local bookstore, and you will win!
 Be sure to include your name and the name of the bookstore.
-Drawing to be held on March 31.
+This contest is so MAD that it never ends.